-The Butchered Landscapes of PLC Developers – who’s to blame?
+The Butchered Landscapes Of PLC Developers

 What was once a small country lane, gently following the contours of the hillside, had now been annihilated forever to incorporate a widened straight carriageway with a monolithic roundabout.
 Like Japanese Knotweed, these large scale developments are working their way by any means possible into our open spaces, in the relentless pursuit of profit.